ibm-cloud-docs/cephaas/managing-datastores.md

 For deleting a datastore, perform the following procedure.

 1. In the datastore dashboard, select the VMFS datastore that needs to be deleted from the left pane.
+Datastore summary page is displayed in the right pane.
 2. From the IBM Storage Ceph as a Service submenu, select **Delete VMFS Datastore**.
 3. Review the confirmation pop up and click **Delete**.